Multifractal analysis of homological growth rates for hyperbolic surfaces: Thermodynamic formalism and multifractal analysis

 \section{Thermodynamic formalism and multifractal analysis}

-In this section we effect the thermodynamic formalism and the multifractal analysis for the Bowen-Series map $f$.
-In Section~\ref{tf-unique} we establish the uniqueness of equilibrium states and prove the analyticity of the geometric pressure function.
+In this section we implement the thermodynamic formalism and the multifractal analysis for the Bowen-Series map.
+In Section~\ref{tf-unique} we establish the uniqueness of equilibrium states and the analyticity of the geometric pressure function.
 In Sections~\ref{dim-formulas} and \ref{bow-sec}, we apply results in \cite{JaeTak20} to obtain formulas for the Hausdorff dimension of level sets and the limit set.
-In Section~\ref{dim-sec} we derive formulas for $b_G(\alpha)$ and its first-order derivative in terms of the pressure.
-In Section~\ref{proof-thma} we complete the proof of Theorem~A.
+In Section~\ref{dim-sec} we derive formulas for the $\mathscr{H}$-spectrum and its first-order derivative in terms of the pressure.
+In Section~\ref{proof-thma} we complete the proof of the Main~Theorem.